 Q1 2026 is the first quarter where we have a full apples-to-apples view of both.
 Here’s what the numbers show.

 The strategic shift is identical in both markets: operators are moving away from broad geographic coverage toward concentrated, high-throughput sites.
-Fewer locations, more ports per site, higher-power hardware.
-The era of deploying a single 50 kW charger at a rural rest stop to hit a coverage milestone is giving way to serious infrastructure.

 Canadian pricing shows more structural fragmentation than the U.S. — a direct function of provincial electricity markets, differing regulatory environments, and the relative concentration of dominant operators by region.
-Where U.S. pricing variation is moderate and largely explained by regional electricity costs, Canadian variation is wider and more structurally entrenched.

-What both markets share: the easy phase of the buildout is over.
-Adding ports is no longer the hard part.
-Running them well — reliably, efficiently, at the right price — is where the next competitive advantage gets built.
+The big picture: The U.S. and Canadian fast-charging markets are at different points on the same maturity curve.
+What both markets share: adding ports is no longer the hard part.
+Running them well is where the next competitive advantage gets built.

 Read the full Q1 2026 U.S. report → Read the full Q1 2026 Canada report →